Mick Jagger: Family and relationships

-During his relationship with Hall, Jagger had a 1991 to 1994 affair with Italian singer/model Carla Bruni, who later became the First Lady of France when she married then-President of France Nicolas Sarkozy in 2008.
-Jagger's relationship with Hall ended after she discovered that he had had an affair with Brazilian model Luciana Gimenez, who gave birth to Jagger's seventh child, Lucas Maurice Morad Jagger, in May 1999.
+During his relationship with Hall, Jagger had an affair from 1991 to 1994 with Italian singer/model Carla Bruni, who later became the First Lady of France when she married then-President of France Nicolas Sarkozy in 2008.
+Jagger's relationship with Hall ended after she discovered that he had an affair with Brazilian model Luciana Gimenez, who gave birth to Jagger's seventh child, Lucas Maurice Morad Jagger, in May 1999.
 Jagger's unofficial marriage to Hall was declared invalid, unlawful, and null and void by the High Court of England and Wales in London in 1999.
-Jagger's subsequent relationship was 2000 to 2001 with the English model Sophie Dahl.
+From 2000 to 2001 Jagger was in a relationship with the English model Sophie Dahl.

-Jagger was in a relationship with fashion designer L'Wren Scott from 2001 until her suicide in 2014.
+Jagger was in a relationship with fashion designer L'Wren Scott from 2001 until her death in 2014.
+Scott died by suicide in March 2014.
 She left her entire estate, estimated at US$9 million, to him.
 Jagger set up the L'Wren Scott scholarship at London's Central Saint Martins College.

 Since Scott died in 2014, Jagger has been in a relationship with American ballet dancer Melanie Hamrick.
 Jagger was 73 when Hamrick gave birth to their son Deveraux Octavian Basil Jagger in 2016.

 Jagger's father, Basil "Joe" Jagger, died of pneumonia on 11 November 2006 at age 93.
 Although the Rolling Stones were on the A Bigger Bang tour, Jagger flew to Britain to see his father before returning the same day to Las Vegas, where he was to perform that night, after being informed his father's condition was improving.
 The show went ahead as scheduled, despite Jagger learning of his father's death that afternoon.
 Jagger's friends said that the show going on was "what Joe would have wanted".
 Jagger called his father the "greatest influence" in his life.

 Interests and philanthropy

-Jagger is a supporter of music in schools, a patron of The Mick Jagger Centre in Dartford, and sponsors music through his Red Rooster Programme in its local schools.
+Jagger is a supporter of music in schools, a patron of the Mick Jagger Centre in Dartford, and sponsors music through his Red Rooster Programme in its local schools.
 The Red Rooster name is taken from the title of one of the Rolling Stones' earliest singles.

 An avid cricket fan, Jagger founded Jagged Internetworks to cover the sport.
 He keenly follows the England national football team, and has regularly attended FIFA World Cup games.
 In 2021, Fox Business quoted an estimate that his net worth was US500 million and called him "one of music's more identifiable figures".
 Earlier that same year, The Times had quoted it at approximately £310 million.
+In 2025, the Independent estimated his net worth at £440 million.